agreatfool/grpc_tools_node_protoc_ts/README.md

 ### v4.0.0
 Fix the issues along with [grpc-tools@1.9.0](https://github.com/grpc/grpc-node/releases/tag/grpc-tools%401.9.0), see: [PR#55](https://github.com/agreatfool/grpc_tools_node_protoc_ts/pull/55).
 If you are using grpc-tools with version under `1.9.0`, you should `NOT` upgrade.

+Also, if you want to use chain setters, you have to upgrade the version of package `google-protobuf` to at least `3.10.0`.
+See the difference: [v3.9.0](https://github.com/protocolbuffers/protobuf/blob/v3.9.0/js/message.js#L1088) vs [v3.10.0](https://github.com/protocolbuffers/protobuf/blob/v3.10.0/js/message.js#L1109).

 ### v2.4.0
 The return value of type `ClientReadableStream` was wrong previously.
 And has been fixed in this version.
 Please be careful to update your code.
 See detail: [PR#30](https://github.com/agreatfool/grpc_tools_node_protoc_ts/pull/30).